 Harry Potter is a perpetual non-hero – one whose status is only something conveyed by the author and whose path to triumphing over adversity is almost a Zen-like one of following the path of least resistance and letting everything happen around him.
 He is fatally wounded for his actions but the solution – the tears of the phoenix – have been arbitrarily provided and so easily foreshadowed that it is a non-peril.
 In fact, the only feat that Harry does on his own is to free Dobby – and all that requires him to do is give away a sock.

 The subsequent Harry Potter films are:- Harry Potter and the Prisoner of Azkaban (2004), Harry Potter and the Goblet of Fire (2005), Harry Potter and the Order of the Phoenix (2007), Harry Potter and the Half-Blood Prince (2009), Harry Potter and the Deathly Hallows Part 1 (2010) and Harry Potter and the Deathly Hallows Part 2 (2011).
-A further spinoff of the Harry Potter series began with the prequel series Fantastic Beasts and Where to Find Them (2016) and Fantastic Beasts: The Crimes of Grindelwald (2018) and Fantastic Beasts: The Secrets of Dumbledore (2022).
+Subsequently, J.K.
+Rowling launched a Harry Potter prequel series with Fantastic Beasts and Where to Find Them (2016) and Fantastic Beasts: The Crimes of Grindelwald (2018) and Fantastic Beasts: The Secrets of Dumbledore (2022).